yileiCao/capstone/README.md

 <h1>Udacity Data Enginnering Capstone</h1>

 <h2>Introduction</h2>
 <p>There are many casinos in Las Vegas in the USA which are making plans to appeal international tourists to play and live in their hotels.
-They want to analyze statistics of their potential customers first by digging information from USA I94 immigration data first.</p>
+They want to analyze statistics of their potential customers first by digging information from USA I94 immigration data.</p>

 <h2>Purpose</h2>